AntoniosKalattas/News-feed/README.md

 The script uses **OpenRouter API** for paraphrasing and summarization as well as **Google Translate API** for translation.
 Set up your API keys and credentials:

 1. Create an account on [OpenRouter](https://openrouter.ai).
 2. Create an account on [Google Cloud](https://cloud.google.com) and enable the Google Translate API.
+(IAM -> Service Accounts -> Create Service.
+After goto your newly created service and download .json file under Key tab).
 3. Create a `config.json` file in the root directory of the project with the following content:
     ```json
     {